-The Math Club, open to all interested students, meets weekly.
-This student-run organization is sponsored by faculty member Dr. Christopher Kennedy.
-Among other activities, the club plans social events such as tailgating parties at Homecoming, sells CNU Math T-shirts, and attends conferences.
-Club president for the 2012-2013 academic year is Sam McCloud.
+The Math Club is open to all interested students.
+This student-run organization is sponsored by faculty member Professor Ryan Carpenter.
+Among other activities, the club plans social events such as tailgating parties at Homecoming, hosts study sessions, sells CNU Math T-shirts, and attends conferences.

 The CNU Math Club has a Facebook page under "CNU Math Majors."

 Pi Mu Epsilon is a national honor society dedicated to the promotion of mathematics and recognition of students who successfully pursue mathematical understanding.
 Christopher Newport University is home to the Virginia Mu chapter of PME.
 Dr. Hongwei Chen is our faculty liaison.
 Outstanding CNU math students may be eligible for membership.
 The PME Constitution describes eligible students as follows:

 Eligible undergraduates are those who have completed at least the equivalent of two semesters of calculus

 and two additional courses in mathematics, at or above the calculus level, all of which lead to the fulfillment